verilator/verilator/docs/guide/languages.rst

 SystemVerilog 2017 (IEEE 1800-2017) Support
 -------------------------------------------

-Verilator supports the 2017 "for" loop constructs, and several minor cleanups IEEE made in 1800-2017.
+Verilator supports the 2017 "for" loop constructs and several cleanups IEEE made in 1800-2017.

 Verilog AMS Support